Guide to the Max Belcher Photography Collection, 1969-1998

 The copyright interests in this collection have not been transferred to Duke University.
 For more information, consult the copyright section of the Regulations and Procedures of the David M. Rubenstein Rare Book & Manuscript Library.

 Publishing requests should be directed to Mr. Belcher, who retains the copyright on all materials in this collection.
 Stipulations regarding the exhibition and reproduction of materials in the photography series vary according to the type of image in question, and are summarized below.
-The designation of specific images as professional, exhibition, study, reading-room-only or undesignated images may be determined by consulting Mr. Belcher's notes on individual photos and contact sheets.
+The designation of specific images as professional, exhibition, study, reading-room-only or undesignated images may be determined by consulting Mr. Belcher's notes on individual photographs and contact sheets.

-Professional and Exhibition Images:
+Professional and Exhibition Images

 Exhibition: Request permission from Mr. Belcher.